ecrosstexas/ecrosstexas-tea-base/src/content/posts/2021-09-06-rip-chad-darbyshire.md

 tags:
     - KleinHighAlumni
 ---
 I was shocked to see posts about Chad Darbyshire's untimely death this weekend.
 Chad is a fellow Bearkat (KHS 1990) and a brother in Christ.
 Chad leaves behind a wife, three children, and hosts of friends heartbroken at the loss.
-A [GoFundMe campaign](https://gofund.me/3b73e7be) has been created for the family.
+A [GoFundMe campaign](https://gofund.me/3b73e7be) has been created to support the family.

 <div class="gfm-embed" data-url="https://www.gofundme.com/f/darbyshire/widget/large/"></div><script defer src="https://www.gofundme.com/static/js/embed.js"></script>